MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/integrate-microsoft-365-defender-secops-services.md

 **Applies to:**
 - Microsoft 365 Defender

-An established SOC should have a catalogue of services that might include:
+An established Security Operations Center (SOC) should have a catalogue of services that might include:

 - Intrusion & malware analysis
 - Attribution & reverse engineering